History of special relativity: Rigid bodies and Ehrenfest paradox

 Einstein (1907b) discussed the question of whether, in rigid bodies, as well as in all other cases, the velocity of information can exceed the speed of light, and explained that information could be transmitted under these circumstances into the past, thus causality would be violated.
 Since this contravenes radically against every experience, superluminal velocities are thought impossible.
-He added that a dynamics of the rigid body must be created in the framework of SR. Eventually, Max Born (1909) in the course of his above-mentioned work concerning accelerated motion, tried to include the concept of rigid bodies into SR. However, Paul Ehrenfest (1909) showed that Born's concept lead the so-called Ehrenfest paradox, in which, due to length contraction, the circumference of a rotating disk is shortened while the radius stays the same.
+He added that a dynamics of the rigid body must be created in the framework of SR. Eventually, Max Born (1909) in the course of his above-mentioned work concerning accelerated motion, tried to include the concept of rigid bodies into SR. However, Paul Ehrenfest (1909) showed that Born's concept leads to the so-called Ehrenfest paradox, in which, due to length contraction, the circumference of a rotating disk is shortened while the radius stays the same.
 This question was also considered by Gustav Herglotz (1910), Fritz Noether (1910), and von Laue (1911).
 It was recognized by Laue that the classic concept is not applicable in SR since a "rigid" body possesses infinitely many degrees of freedom.
 Yet, while Born's definition was not applicable on rigid bodies, it was very useful in describing rigid motions of bodies.
 In connection to the Ehrenfest paradox, it was also discussed (by Vladimir Varićak and others) whether length contraction is "real" or "apparent", and whether there is a difference between the dynamic contraction of Lorentz and the kinematic contraction of Einstein.
 However, it was rather a dispute over words because, as Einstein said, the kinematic length contraction is "apparent" for a co-moving observer, but for an observer at rest it is "real" and the consequences are measurable.

 Acceptance of special relativity

 Planck, in 1909, compared the implications of the modern relativity principle — he particularly referred to the relativity of time – with the revolution by the Copernican system.
-An important factor in the adoption of special relativity by physicists was its development by Minkowski into a spacetime theory.
+Poincaré made a similar analogy in 1905.
+An important factor in the adoption of special relativity by physicists was its development by Poincaré and Minkowski into a spacetime theory.
 Consequently, by about 1911, most theoretical physicists accepted special relativity.
 In 1912 Wilhelm Wien recommended both Lorentz (for the mathematical framework) and Einstein (for reducing it to a simple principle) for the Nobel Prize in Physics – although it was decided by the Nobel committee not to award the prize for special relativity.
 Only a minority of theoretical physicists such as Abraham, Lorentz, Poincaré, or Langevin still believed in the existence of an aether.
 Einstein later (1918–1920) qualified his position by arguing that one can speak about a relativistic aether, but the "idea of motion" cannot be applied to it.
 Lorentz and Poincaré had always argued that motion through the aether was undetectable.
 Einstein used the expression "special theory of relativity" in 1915, to distinguish it from general relativity.